Sobrarbe: History

-It became part of the County of Aragon, but in the early 9th century was held for five years by Amrus ibn Yusuf, the governor of Zaragoza, being retaken after his death.
+It became part of the County of Aragon, but in the early 9th century was held for five years by Amrus ibn Yusuf, the governor of Zaragoza, retaken after his death.

 Sobrarbe was joined to the County of Ribagorza in the early 10th century through the marriage of Bernard I of Ribagorza to Toda Galíndez of Aragon, daughter of Galindo Aznárez II.
-However, in the late 10th and early 11th century, a series of incursions from the south left it disorganized and depopulated, and for a time it again fell under Muslim control.
-This was reversed by Sancho the Great of Pamplona, who reconquered the region in 1015, similarly extending his power into Ribagorza over the subsequent years.
+However, in the late 10th and early 11th century, a series of incursions from the south left it disorganized and depopulated, and for a time it fell back under Muslim control.
+This was reversed by Sancho the Great of Pamplona, who reconquered the region in 1015, later extending his power into Ribagorza.
 Whatever hereditary claim might have existed was subsequently brought to Sancho through his wife Muniadona of Castile, heiress to the Ribagorza counts.

 Sancho divided the territories he had united, and his third son, Gonzalo, was given the counties of Sobrarbe and Ribagorza.
-After the death of Gonzalo in 1038, his illegitimate half-brother Ramiro I of Aragon brought Sobrarbe and Ribagorza into his hands, creating the nucleus of the Kingdom of Aragon.
+After Gonzalo's death in 1038, his illegitimate half-brother Ramiro I of Aragon took Sobrarbe and Ribagorza, creating the nucleus of the Kingdom of Aragon.

 Sobrarbe Geopark

-The entire territory of Sobrarbe is "Sobrarbe Geopark" which is a member of the European Geoparks Network (2004-) and Global Geoparks Network (2006-) on account of its outstanding geological heritage, educational programs and projects, and promotion of geotourism.
+The entire territory of Sobrarbe is "Sobrarbe Geopark" which is a member of the European Geoparks Network (2004–) and Global Geoparks Network (2006–) on account of its outstanding geological heritage, educational programs and projects, and promotion of geotourism.